schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/our_story.md

 </p>
 <p>
   On the big day itself, Marijne was more nervous than she would like to admit.
-  Savannah may have suspected something, but the moment she saw the birds she forget everything she may have suspected.
+  Savannah may have suspected something, but the moment she saw the birds she forgot everything she may have suspected.
   Jelmer had prepared a workshop in which we got to hold and fly several birds of prey.
   As the last bird was brought out, our photographer was spotted.
   For Savannah, on a magical date with raptors it seemed perfectly normal that there was also a photographer present.